cotldus/redux-saga-budgetapp/README.md

 ### `npm run start:all`

-Runs 'npm start' to run app in the development mode.\
+Runs `npm start` to run app in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 The page will reload if you make edits.\